Customer experience has become a top focus in recent years for most companies. It’s no longer a build it and they will

-How is your company using employee data to better serve them?
+How are companies using employee data to better serve them?
 Does your company operate from a mindset of making the employee’s life better, alongside that of the customer?

 Companies have evolved in their ability to gather input from consumers by means of many social media channels today, but how well are they gathering input from employees?

 “Most companies are still operating from a command-and-control paradigm focused on getting output from employees, instead of input”

 The conflict between the demands of the present and the requirements of the future lies at the heart of why a shift in how we work is needed for at least three reasons:

 - The environment is which tomorrow’s success will be earned, is likely to be quite different from the environment that confronts organizations today.